esheldon/great3-config/README.md

                 the underlying reason just manifests that way
             - prior without clipping is great at low s/n

+    - run-g302-rgc-12
+        - no prior but also no clip, not very good at any s/n

     - the following runs up to 12 explore various things, but the conclusion is that the prior (unclipped) from the deep fields is great at low s/n but not high.
 Maybe the prior itself is just crap